The first result for "Windows Movie Maker" on Google is a scam

-Windows Movie Maker might have died in January, but an imposter filled with viruses has risen.
+Windows Movie Maker might have died in January, but an impostor filled with viruses has risen.

 If you're looking to download the amateur video editor that Microsoft had provided for years, you won't find it from the company.